Freight forwarder

 Gaining vocational and professional qualifications will help your career development, as will becoming a member of a professional body.
 The CILT lists several relevant professional bodies and trade associations on its website.

-Chartered membership of CILT is particularly useful too.
-As detailed on its website, there are three ways to achieve this:
+Chartered membership of CILT is particularly useful too, and the three routes to this are detailed on its website.
+To achieve chartership you can:

-- completing an accredited degree and at least four years' experience in the profession
+- complete an accredited degree and at least four years' experience in the profession

-- gaining the relevant Level 6 qualification or the CILT Advanced Diploma and completing at least five years in the profession
+- gain the relevant Level 6 qualification or the CILT Advanced Diploma and complete at least five years in the profession

-- in the case that your degree is not relevant, you can apply to become chartered by accruing at least seven years’ experience in the profession.
+- apply to become chartered by accruing at least seven years' experience in the profession - a suitable option for those without a relevant degree.

 In each instance, your work experience must include two years at senior level.